AI note garden: summarizer

 and the Ursula Le Guin short story collection are summarized in really unsatisfying ways. - GPT-3's synthesis between a diaper change, and too many wake-ups?
 "She's a little shit."
 I sometimes feel that way too!

-- Cherry picking: Some summaries overindex on one part of the note, and
+- Cherry picking: Some summaries overindex on one part of the note, and ignore the rest.

 - Overly focused on Solowheel in